-- Homeseeker who is a serving member of the regular Armed Forces or former member of the regular Armed Forces (within 5 years of end of service) with a housing need. - Transfer tenant or Homeseeker lacking one bedroom as assessed against the bedroom standard in section 7.7. - Transfer tenant living in a flat without a private garden and youngest child is 12 years old or younger. - Homeseeker currently living in private rented accommodation. - Households who are homeless within the meaning of Part 7 of the 1996 Housing Act subject to the household meeting the local connection and local qualification criteria in the Housing Allocation Scheme. - Households who the Council has accepted a section 195 duty known as a Prevention Duty or households to whom the Council has accepted a section189b duty known as a 'Relief Duty' and they meet the local connection and qualification criteria as defined by the Housing Allocations Scheme. - Applicants in supported housing placements meeting the local connection requirements in section 5.3.
+- Armed Forces personnel who are currently serving in the armed forces and those who have served in the armed forces with a housing need. - Transfer tenant or Homeseeker lacking one bedroom as assessed against the bedroom standard in section 7.7. - Transfer tenant living in a flat without a private garden and youngest child is 12 years old or younger. - Homeseeker currently living in private rented accommodation. - Households who are homeless within the meaning of Part 7 of the 1996 Housing Act subject to the household meeting the local connection and local qualification criteria in the Housing Allocation Scheme. - Households who the Council has accepted a section 195 duty known as a Prevention Duty or households to whom the Council has accepted a section189b duty known as a 'Relief Duty' and they meet the local connection and qualification criteria as defined by the Housing Allocations Scheme. - Applicants in supported housing placements meeting the local connection requirements in section 5.3. - Divorced or separated spouses or civil partners of those serving in the regular forces living in armed force accommodation provided by the Ministry of Defence who will be shortly no longer be entitled to reside or are no longer entitled to reside in it.